GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/device-authz-grant.md

 2. Gluu server responds with different fields used in the following steps, mainly `user_code` and `device_code`.
 3. Device displays `user_code` and `verification_url` to the user.
 4. User should open `verification_url` using a different user-agent like a web browser from a computer, login and authorize.
-5. Device continuously request the token from Gluu server every N seconds until server has a result, it could be many results like: `access_denied`, `expired_token`, `authorization_pending` or it could be also the token generated when user grants the permissions.
+5. Device continuously requests the token from Gluu server every N seconds until server has a result, it could be many results like: `access_denied`, `expired_token`, `authorization_pending` or it could be also the token generated when user grants the permissions.

-## 1. Request user and device codes
+## Request user and device codes

-This first step, device sends an HTTP POST request to Gluu authorization server, at `/oxauth/restv1/device_authorization` which is also presented in the `Discovery url` published by Gluu server, this endpoint could process common authentication method or it also couldn't do any authentication, it would depend on the configuration done for the client in Gluu server.
+This first step, device sends an HTTP POST request to Gluu authorization server, at `/oxauth/restv1/device_authorization` which is also presented in the `Discovery url` published by Gluu Server, this endpoint could process a common authentication method or it could also not do any authentication, depending on the configuration for the client in Gluu Server.

 #### Parameters